Goldbach versus de Polignac numbers: Setting up the sieve

+for any $A>0$.
+In this language, the Bombieri-Vinogradov theorem is equivalent to the statement ``EH[$\theta$] holds for any $\theta \in (0,1/2) $''.

-We record here the asymptotic estimates required to compute the sums appearing in $S$.
-They are essentially proven in \cite[Section 5]{Poly} but we will give a short sketch of these results in the appendix. \begin{proposition} Let $k \in \N$ be sufficiently large.
-Under the assumptions and notation introduced above, there exist constants $\delta >1/4$ and $\sigma >0$ with the following property.
-For any smooth function $f:\left. \left[0, \infty \right)^k \rightarrow \R \right.$ supported on $\Delta_k(0,\sigma )$ and for each choice of index $1 \leq i_0 \leq k$ one has the estimates
+The following lemma gives asymptotic estimates for the weighted sums appearing in \eqref{satz}.
+They are essentially proven in \cite[Sections 4 and 9]{Poly} but require some additional care in our current setting.
+We will give a proof of these results in the appendix.